ReinoutDeBleser/basic-angular-form/README.md

-few minutes later step 11 completed. step 12: goal is checking for invalidity of inputs: got stuck for a few hours on #inputName="ngModel" while it had to be the #firstname="ngModel" and similar for other input fields. day 2: step 12 stuck for now, the input field keep giving the invalid visual while being valid inputs.
+few minutes later step 11 completed. step 12: goal is checking for invalidity of inputs: got stuck for a few hours on #inputName="ngModel" while it had to be the #firstname="ngModel" and similar for other input fields. day 2: step 12 stuck for now, the input field keep giving the invalid visual while being valid inputs. something with my regexes is not working great, also, when at any point one of the inputs isn't valid, that means that all the input field look invalid, which i'm not exactly sure of why that happens, trying to figure that out now.

 ### Features - checklist :heavy_check_mark:
 -finished elements will be checked off-